smalos/nuBuilder4-Code-Library/codelib/edit_screen_disable_all_objects/README.md

 ### Edit Screen: Disable all Objects

-The function disableAllObjects() will disable all Object on a form.
+The function disableAllObjects() will disable all objects on a form.
-Provide the optional argument excludeTypes (array) to exclude certain types.
+Provide the optional argument excludeTypes (array) to exclude certain object types.

 Add this JavaScript to your form's **Custom Code** field.